 Made with good for you ingredients, these delicious Mini Chocolate Quinoa Crunch Cups are a healthier way to satisfy your chocolate cravings.Jump to Recipe Print Recipe

-I was browsing Tieghan's recipes on Half Baked Harvest when I saw this recipe for Superfood Chocolate Quinoa Bark and loved the idea of combining some super healthy ingredients with some dark chocolate to make a delicious and yet healthy treat.
+I was browsing Tieghan's recipes on Half Baked Harvest when I saw this recipe for Superfood Chocolate Quinoa Bark.
+I loved her idea of combining super healthy ingredients with dark chocolate to make a delicious and yet healthy treat.

-I used the left-overs to top my yogurt, but you could also add it to your bowl of cereal or granola.
-I haven't tried this, but I'm pretty sure that a few tablespoons of the mixture in a muffin batter would add some great texture to your muffins.
+I used the left-overs to top my yogurt, but you could also add it to top smoothie bowls and bowls of cereal or granola.
+I haven't tried this, but I'm pretty sure that a few tablespoons of the quinoa mixture in a muffin batter would add some great texture to your muffins.

 Mini Chocolate Quinoa Crunch Cups

 - ⅓ cup maple syrup

 - 1 tsp. pure vanilla extract

 - 12 oz. semi-sweet chocolate broken into pieces

 - Pre-heat oven to 350°F. Line a baking sheet with a silpat or parchment paper.